 The keeping of cattle on agricultural land does not require planning permission.
 The proposed development which this application and the three associated applications relate to is for the construction of one agricultural barn per planning application.
-This application relates to Cow Barn 1.
+This application relates to the Hay Barn building.